Is a personal loan your best option for getting out of debt?

-Taking a Personal Loan to Pay Off Credit Cards
+Take a Personal Loan to Pay Off Credit Cards?

-I was wondering if it's a good idea to take out a personal loan to pay off credit cards?
+I was wondering if it's a good idea to use a personal loan to consolidate debt, namely my credt cards?
 All told I owe Mr. Plastic about $10,000.
-I am thinking that it would be better to get a 2 or 3 year personal loan from my credit union at 11.65% rather than the 21% and fees some of my cards charge.
+I am thinking that it would be better to get a 2 or 3 year personal loan from my credit union at a lower rate than the 21% and fees some of my cards charge.
 It looks good on paper but with this much debt I'm wondering if the banks would consider my application to start with and if there are any pitfalls I should avoid.

 Look for Lower Card Rates Before Consolidating

 Before you go get a loan from the bank, you might try the following ideas.
 First, call the credit card companies and ask them to reduce your interest rate and waive the annual fee.
 Many cards will do that if you have been a good customer and make your payments on time.
 Second, if the interest rates are still higher consider doing some shopping for new credit cards.
 There are many cards out there that charge no annual fee and usually offer an introductory rate for 6 months of under 10%.
 Get a few of these lower rate cards, transfer your current balances, and then close out the former accounts.
 Continue to move your balances around to keep the lowest interest rate possible.
 It takes some bookkeeping to keep track of when to transfer the balances, but it keeps the interest rate low (often lower than what you could get at the bank).

 YES!
 By all means..
 I just did some calculations and if you were to pay just the minimun on the credit cards you would pay a total of $63,000. (that is assuming that the payoff was in 30 years which is most credit cards.)
 If you got a personal loan for 5 years at interest rate of around 11.5%, the total payments would be $13,000 and it would only cost you 220/mo instead of 175/mo on the credit cards..